The University of Chicago Policy on Title IX Sexual Harassment

 • For students: the Dean of Students in the University, the Area Deans of Students, members of the Area Disciplinary Committees, and members of the Title IX Hearing Panel.

-Individuals with Reporting Obligations
+Individuals with Reporting Responsibilities

 Confidential Reporting

-The Confidential Resources listed in this Policy do not have an obligation to report any form of sexual misconduct to the Title IX Coordinator, including Title IX Sexual Harassment, and will not do so without the explicit consent of the complaining party.
-For a complete list of Confidential Resources, see Appendix I (Support Services and Resources for Those Who Have Experienced Sexual Assault) or the Equal Opportunity Programs website.
+Some persons may want to seek out additional information regarding their options before making a report to the University.
+The Confidential Resources listed in this Policy do not have an obligation to report any form of sexual misconduct (including Title IX Sexual Harassment, sexual assault, dating violence, domestic violence, or stalking) or retaliation to the Title IX Coordinator or designees and will not do so without the explicit consent of the complaining party.
+A complete list of Confidential Resources, is included in the Appendix, below, and also available in the “Confidential Support Services” page of the Support and Resources section of the CARES website.

-• Confidential Advisor by calling UChicago Student Wellness at 773-834-WELL and asking for an appointment with the Confidential Advisor.
+• Confidential Advisor by calling Student Wellness at 773-834-WELL and asking for an appointment with the Confidential Advisor.

-• UChicago Student Wellness by calling 773-834-WELL
+• Student Wellness by calling 773-834-WELL.

-• Ordained Religious Advisors by calling 773-702-2100 or emailing spirit@uchicago.edu.
+• Ordained Religious Advisors by calling 773-834-1885 or emailing spirit@uchicago.edu.

 Electronic Reporting; Anonymous Reporting